Jonathan-Rajaratnam/SSH-Presentation/presentation.md

 2. How SSH Works
 3. Advantages of SSH
 4. SSH Key Authentication
-5. SSH Use Cases and Commands
+5. SSH Config File and Use Cases
-6. Comparison with Telnet
+6. Setting Up SSH
-7. Conclusion
+7. Telnet

 ---